Detect, Attend and Extract: Keyword Guided Target Speaker Extraction: DAE-TSE: Keyword Guided Target Speaker Extraction

 \subsection{Speech Extraction Backbone for DAE-TSE}

 The speech extraction module estimates the target speech from the mixture, conditioned on the target speaker embedding from the cue encoder.
 Specifically, we adopt the powerful Band-Split RNN (BSRNN)~\cite{taslp2023-luoyi-bsrnn} as the extraction backbone.
-BSRNN is a time-frequency-domain model that operates on the spectrogram of the input mixture and estimates a complex-valued mask to extract the target speech.
-It takes the complex spectrogram $\mathbf{X} \in \mathbb{C}^{F \times T}$ as input, and computes the short-time Fourier transform (STFT) as:
+BSRNN operates in the time-frequency domain by estimating a complex-valued spectral mask to extract the target speech from the mixture.
+Given the input waveform $\mathbf{x} \in \mathbb{R}^{L}$, the short-time Fourier transform (STFT) yields:

-where $\mathbf{x} \in \mathbb{R}^{L}$ is the time-domain mixture signal, $F$ and $T$ denote the number of frequency bins and time frames, respectively, and $L$ is the waveform length.
+where $F$ and $T$ represent the frequency bins and time frames, respectively.

 BSRNN explicitly splits the mixture spectrogram into sub-bands and performs interleaved band-level and sequence-level modeling using two types of residual RNN layers.
 Specifically, the input spectrogram $\mathbf{X} \in \mathbb{C}^{F \times T}$ is divided into $K$ sub-band spectrograms $\mathbf{B}_s \in \mathbb{C}^{F_s \times T}$, for $s \in \{ 1, 2, \ldots, K\}$, where $F_s$ is the width of each sub-band.
 Independent RNNs are applied along the time and frequency dimensions in a sequential manner to model temporal and inter-band dependencies.
 The network then estimates a complex-valued mask $\mathbf{M} \in \mathbb{C}^{F \times T}$, which is applied to the input spectrogram via element-wise multiplication to obtain the predicted target spectrogram: